braschke/PleiadesUserDocumentation/bestpractice.md

 ## Best Practise

+> **Note:**
+>
+> Your files on BeeGFS are not backed up!
+> Be sure to regularly store important results and data on another device.
+> In case of a catastrophic failure or event, we won't be able to restore the data.

 ### BeeGFS and /tmp
 Many and frequent accesses to files on `/beegfs` can produce significant load on the metadata servers.
 In consequence, the responsiveness of the shared filesystem goes bad for all users.